HCL-TECH-SOFTWARE/dx-personalization-development-sample/README.md

 - Microsoft Visual Studio Code
 - git or git-bash
 - HCL Digital Experience need to be installed locally or remotely.
 A single server instance is enough.
-- dxclient should be installed, if the pre-configured deployment/undeployment task will be used
+- dxclient should be installed, if the pre-configured deployment/undeployment task will be used.

 This sample provides a Maven project, which is ready to use in Microsoft Visual Studio Code.
-Configuration introductions to setup your HCL DX Java Development environment can be found at [HDX-DEV-300 HCL Digital Experience for Developers (Advanced) - Introduction lesson](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D1777)
+Configuration introductions to setup your HCL DX Java Development environment can be found at [HDX-DEV-300 HCL Digital Experience for Developers (Advanced) - Introduction lesson](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D1777).

 **Please notice:**
 This sample project is created on a Microsoft Windows environment on which the pzndemo_db default location is configured to be on directory: